 Medium and Large Deciduous Trees to Replace Ash – typically over 25’ tall at maturity

-native tree with amazing drought tolerance; great for wildlife; 50-70’ x 50-75’.
-Related species to plant more of include Chinkapin
+majestic native tree with amazing drought tolerance; great for wildlife; 50-70’ x 50-75’.
+Related oaks include Chinkapin Oak (Q.

 ), Swamp White Oak (Q. bicolor -